|Control various systems around Site-02

 - At Tier 1, the counter will display the following counters: Total Lifeforms, Targets and SCP Subjects.

-- Total Lifeforms is all currently alive players, while Targets are all currently alive humans besides Chaos Insurgents.
+- Total Lifeforms is all currently alive players, while Targets are the amount of human players the SCPs need to kill.

 - At Tier 2, the counter will updated the display to include two new counters: Military and Civilian